 As readers… we will be looking at a range of fiction and non-fiction texts of different genres.
 We will focus on drawing inferences such as characters’ feelings, thoughts and motives from their actions and predicting what might happen next.
 The children will be practicing these skills in guided reading sessions.

-As writers… in our first unit of work, we will be using a book called The Lost Wolf this will lead us to write a Hunting Narrative and a Recipe.
+As writers… in our first unit of work, we will be using a book called Paper Planes this will lead us to write a friendship narrative.

 We will be having spelling lessons weekly and the children will be using the vocabulary of the day in school and at home.
 During year one the children will be expected to use the common exception words in their writing.